Saturday, November 16, 2019

 A Great Stellated Dodecahedron

-Please note, this model requires patience in gluing.
-It is not hard to put it together but drying time is crucial.
-I used Aleene's Fast Grab Tacky glue.
+Please note: This model requires patience during assembly.
+While it's not difficult to put together, allowing adequate drying time is crucial.
+I used Aleene's Fast Grab Tacky Glue for this project.

 Here is the .Studio file.